OpenDroneMap/WebODM/slate/source/includes/reference/_authentication.md

 ### Token Expiration

-The token expires after a set amount of time.
+The token expires after a predefined amount of time.
 The expiration time is dependent on WebODM's settings.
 You will need to request another token when a token expires.

-You know that a token has expired if any call to an API returns a `403` status code with the JSON body `{'detail': 'Signature has expired.'}`.
+You know that a token has expired if any API call returns a `403` status code with the JSON body `{'detail': 'Signature has expired.'}`.